HTA Roundtable_DSC_2403

 The HTA Roundtables are a platform to advance scientific methods, facilitate information sharing about the current state of HTA, its development, and its role in optimizing healthcare decisions, and to bridge the gap between technology assessors, private and public payers, regulators, and patients to improve health globally.

 The ISPOR HTA Roundtables convene annually in Asia Pacific, Europe, Latin America, Middle East and Africa, and North America.
-Attendees exclusively include individuals from HTA bodies, public and private payers, other governmental decision makers such as Ministries of Health, nongovernmental organizations such as the World Health Organization, and academia when no HTA body exists in the country.
+Attendees exclusively include individuals from HTA bodies, payers, other governmental decision makers (such as Ministries of Health or the World Health Organization), some non-governmental organizations (NGOs), and academia (if no HTA body exists in the country).

 HTA Roundtable – Asia Pacific